burakcan/ESP32-8x8-Crawler-Controller/README.md

 - Axles 1-2 steer together in front-steer mode
 - Axles 3-4 steer together in rear-steer mode

-### Wiring Notes

-- All grounds must be connected together (ESP32, receiver, ESC, servos)
-- RC receiver powered from 5V (BEC or external)
-- Servos powered from separate BEC (5-6V, sufficient current)
-- ESC powered from main battery

 ## Web Dashboard

-The ESP32 creates a WiFi access point for real-time monitoring:
+The ESP32 creates a WiFi access point for real-time monitoring and configuration:

 | Setting   | Value                |
 | --------- | -------------------- |